 The Law Library provides collections and services in support of the instruction, research, and service missions of the University of Georgia Law School community.
 Users have the right to expect a safe, pleasant and productive environment for research and study.
 Users are expected to abide by the rules established by the Law Library and the University of Georgia Code of Conduct.

 Examples of unacceptable behavior include but are not limited to:

-- Creating a disturbance or behaving in a manner which interferes with normal use of the Law Library, such as rowdiness, noise, loitering, and offensive interpersonal behavior.
+- Creating a disturbance or behaving in a manner which interferes with normal use of the Law Library.

 - Failing to follow instructions and requests from Law Library staff.

-- Mutilating, defacing or misusing library materials, equipment, or property.
+- Mutilating, defacing or misusing Law Library materials, equipment, or property.

-- Removing or attempting to remove library materials or property without checking them out or without proper authorization.
+- Removing or attempting to remove Law Library materials or property without checking them out or without proper authorization.

-- Concealing or otherwise restricting access to materials in the library for the exclusive use of an individual or group.
+- Concealing or otherwise restricting access to materials in the Law Library.

-- Bringing a weapon or hazardous item into the Law Library.
+- Bringing an unauthorized weapon or hazardous item into the Law Library.

-- Being in an unauthorized area of the building; remaining in the building after closing or when requested to leave during emergency situations or drills.
+- Being in an unauthorized area of the building or remaining in the building when requested to leave.

 Individuals or groups who do not follow these guidelines may be accountable to both civil authorities (city, state, or federal) and to the University of Georgia.